 Budd Bay Bargains is a one-of-a-kind thrift store featuring some of the best clothing, shoes, jewelry and accessory deals in town.
 The Estate Store, a unique antique store, features furniture, dishes, household décor, collectibles and jewelry.
 These retail stores help raise funds for our programs to benefit seniors.
 Strong customer skills, cash handling, merchandising or appraising experience are desirable.
 One shift weekly for three months is preferred.

-Nancy volunteers for the Thurston County Food Bank at the Lacey Senior Center once a month and twice a year at The Best Rummage Sale on Earth!
+Nancy volunteers for the Thurston County Food Bank Distribution at the Lacey Senior Center once a month and twice a year at The Best Rummage Sale on Earth!
 She loves going through all the many donations and organizing everything.
 Thank goodness for people like Nancy who actually like to clear out clutter from drawers, closets, shelves and garages.
 According to Nancy, it’s nice to see all the things people don’t want go to people who can use them.

 Volunteering in Special Events